1 FAIRNESS AND SUSTAINABILITY

 Our employees receive a wage some 20% higher than the legally stipulated minimum wage in Pakistan.
 While these earnings are not comparable with European standards, locally they provide a dignified living for people.

-Additionally, the Welfare Society organized by the employees receives a bonus constituting 15% of the value of the produced goods.
-This money is then used for social projects such as health care, insurance, education, etc. At the moment we’re in the process of overhauling this system to make it even more transparent.
-Going forward, the Welfare Society will receive a voluntary donation from Ethletic of one Euro per shoe sold.
+Additionally, the Welfare Society organized by the employees receives a bonus - $1 per Ethletic shoe pair sold.
+This money is then used for social projects such as health care, insurance, education, etc.

 1.5 Why don’t you do your manufacturing in Europe?